 Warm, crispy, crunchy, salty, fragrant – there’s nothing like homemade tortilla chips, and these are These are truly Restaurant Style Homemade Tortilla Chips.
 Pair them with a great Salsa or some stellar (I know the photo is unfortunate!) guac (like this Best Guacamole) and the result is heavenly!

-You can buy chips and if you look at my Salsa Recipes (you should, how’s that for a shameless plug?) and if you do you’ll see photos of store-bought chips, too.
+You can buy chips and if you look at my Salsa Recipes (You should check out my salsas!
+How’s that for a shameless plug?) and if you do you’ll see photos of store-bought chips, too.
 Hey, I might be a food blogger but I’m only human, lol!
 But know there is no way you’re going to get anywhere near the taste you’ll get if you just brave the mess and fry up a few of your own.

 If you’ve read my blog much, you’ll notice I don’t do a lot of deep-frying, but sometimes it’s just so worth it.
 Homemade Tortilla Chips are one of those times.
 I know they can be baked, but truth be told, I don’t eat tortilla chips that often and I like them fried.
-I suppose if I did have them more often I’d be a little more cognizant of the health issues of deep frying, though.
-I look at it this way, though, I already decided I was going to indulge in junk food, why not go all the way?
+I look at it this way, though: I already decided I was going to indulge in junk food, why not go all the way?
 At this point, a few extra calories aren’t going to matter and baking them probably ain’t gonna save anyone!
 I’m kinda chunky, tho, so whadda I know?

 There’s just nothing like pulling those hot tortilla chips out of the oil, laying them down on a brown paper grocery bag (it works better than paper towels for draining) and giving them a little sprinkle of salt or your fave seasoning.
-I not only think Homemade Tortilla Chips are better than store bought, they’re even better than restaurant chips – mostly because they’re going to go hot, right onto your plate or platter.
+I not only think Homemade Tortilla Chips are better than store-bought, but they’re also even better than restaurant chips – mostly because they’re going to go hot, right onto your plate or platter.

 If you’re planning ahead, set your tortillas out the night before.
 Just lay them out somewhere safe, and let them air dry.
-With less moisture they cook up quickly and evenly.
-You could even just lay them out in your oven right on the racks if you’re certain the oven won’t be turned on accidentally, if you need a secure place to dry them.
+With less moisture, they cook up quickly and evenly.
+You could even just lay them out in your oven right on the racks if you’re certain the oven won’t be turned on accidentally if you need a secure place to dry them.
 No worries, though if you decide to make them spur of the moment, they still turn out great; the just take a minute or two longer to fry.

 You don’t need a lot of oil, either to fry these chips up.
 Just an inch and a half to two inches in a deep pan so it doesn’t spatter on you and you’re good to go.
 Especially if you work in batches.

-Not only do home-made tortilla chips taste so much better than bagged, the cost, even including store tortillas and oil is a fraction of the cost of buying a bag.
+Not only do home-made tortilla chips taste so much better than bagged, but the cost, even including store tortillas and oil is also a fraction of the cost of buying a bag.
 The last time I picked up a bag it was $3.99 for 14 ounces. $4.56 a pound.
 Cripes.
 What a rip off.
 I mean, seriously?
 It makes me cranky! $4.56 a pound!
-(I’ve since had to reissue this post for some reason and now it’s 2018 – the last bag I bought was $4.99!)
+(I’ve since had to reissue this post for some reason and now it’s 2018 – the last bag I bought was $4.99 a pound!)

 When I see that kind of pricing, I just usually won’t buy – I don’t like telling the store with a purchase: “That’s a great price!
 Keep it up!
 I don’t mind paying through the nose!”
 Coz I do mind!
-Plus, frankly, they taste like crap.
-Some are also full of all kinds of junk I can’t pronounce and a ton of salt.
+I also like controlling what’s in my tortilla chips and the salt content.

 Check around when you buy tortillas.
 Check the refrigerator section, the “Mexican” food aisle and the aisle of American Mexican foods and pay attention to the end caps.
 What I look for is a great price, under a dollar for a dozen, and even without a coupon, without a sale, it’s always easy to find.
 I picked up a 36 count package of tortillas for $2.19.
 At 27 ounces, it was $1.29 a pound.
 If these were the equivalent weight of the bag, 14 ounces, it would cost $1.13.
 That doesn’t count the oil, which hopefully you’ll reuse.